DarkAssassin23/Vehicular_Cloud_Simulation/README.md

 speed up the work done on the VM.

 ### VM Migration Strategy
-With the goal of reducing job completion time, multiple migration strategies were considered and tested.
-One of these included estimating the time it would take to transfer a VM to and from a vehicle, plus a little extra for buffer, compared to the estimated time the vehicle will be on the highway for, given the vehicle's telling the AP how long it will be on the highway for and the average speed of the highway.
-If the vehicle's estimated time on the highway was longer than the estimated time to send the VM to and from, that VM would then be assigned to the vehicle.
-This strategy worked better than just sending a VM to any vehicle that is on the highway, greatly reducing the number of failed migrations and the average time to complete a job.
-However, the average completion time of the VMs was still about 30% slower than the expected time to complete the task.
-Although, part of this would be attributed to the overhead of migrating VMs around.

-The strategy I ended up settling on was similar to the one just mentioned, with a key difference.
-The difference is that we are more picky about which cars can receive VMs in the first place.
-This was done by, rather than estimating the transfer time of the VM both ways plus a small buffer, assume suboptimal network transfer speed performance, i.e. not the max 27Mbps, as well as adding in job completion time.
+The strategy I ended up settling on was to be picky about which cars can receive VMs in the first place.
+This was done by, estimating the transfer time of the VM both ways by assuming suboptimal network transfer speed performance, i.e., not the maximum 27 Mbps, as well as adding in job completion time to the time calculation.
 This forces cars to be on the highway for an extended period of time to even be considered for a VM.
 This greatly reduces the number of times a VM has to be migrated because of the large buffer built into the estimation of the transfer, as well as adding time to complete a certain percentage of the job.
-Doing this greatly reduces the number of total migrations, and significantly reduces the number of failed migrations to close to if not, zero in some cases.
+Doing this greatly reduces the number of total migrations and significantly reduces the number of failed migrations to close to, if not, zero in some cases.
 Because time to execute a certain percentage of the job was factored into whether the VM gets migrated or not, this completely eliminates the occurrence of a VM being migrated to a vehicle, only for it to then have to be immediately migrated back, because the vehicle is about to leave the highway.
 Overall, using this strategy enabled jobs and the associated overhead of being transferred to be completed in roughly the same, or in some cases less, time than the estimated task length.

 -------
 ## Building and Running